Maria da Conceição Tavares

-Maria da Conceição Tavares (Anadia, April 24, 1930) is a Portuguese naturalized Brazilian economist.
-She is a full professor at the State University of Campinas (Unicamp) and professor emeritus of the Federal University of Rio de Janeiro (UFRJ).
-Her students have included the former president of Brazil, Dilma Rousseff.
-Tavares is affiliated with the Workers' Party, and she was a Federal Deputy representing the state of Rio de Janeiro between 1995 and 1999.
-Often controversial, with a left-wing focus, she is the author of several books on Brazil's economic development as well as numerous journal articles.
+Maria da Conceição Tavares (April 24, 1930 – June 8, 2024) was a Portuguese naturalized Brazilian economist.
+She was a full professor at the State University of Campinas (Unicamp) and professor emeritus of the Federal University of Rio de Janeiro (UFRJ).
+Her students included the former president of Brazil, Dilma Rousseff and José Serra, candidate to president of Brazil on several occasions.
+Tavares was affiliated with the Workers' Party, and she was a Federal Deputy representing the state of Rio de Janeiro between 1995 and 1999.
+Left-wing focused, she was the author of several books on Brazil's economic development as well as numerous journal articles.

 Early life

 Maria da Conceição de Almeida Tavares was born in Anadia in the Aveiro District of Portugal on 24 April 1930.
 She grew up in the Portuguese capital of Lisbon.
 Her father was an anarchist who sheltered refugees from the Spanish Civil War.
 After starting an engineering course at the University of Lisbon, Tavares transferred to mathematical sciences, graduating in 1953.
-To escape the Estado Novo dictatorship in Portugal under António de Oliveira Salazar, she moved to Brazil in February 1954, already married to her first husband, Pedro José Serra Soares, and pregnant with their daughter Laura.
+To escape the Estado Novo dictatorship in Portugal under António de Oliveira Salazar, she moved to Brazil in February 1954, already married to her first husband, Pedro José Serra Soares, and got pregnant with their daughter Laura.
 They settled in Rio de Janeiro.
 From her second marriage, to Antônio Carlos de Magalhães Macedo, she had a son.